usharesoft/appcenter-docs/apis/en/source/pages/applianceimportandexport/applianceImport_getAllStatus.rst

 	* Response Formats: ``application/xml`` ``application/json``
 	* Since: ``3.6``

-Gets the status of all the current appliance imports for the user
+Gets the status of all the current appliance imports for the user.

 A list of :ref:`status-object` objects are returned.